 Before pursuing a law degree, it’s important to understand how much you might be paying overall and how you can fund your education.

 What is the average cost of law school?

-Data from the National Center for Education Statistics (NCES) shows that the average law school debt reached a staggering $145,500 at last count.
-It’s not surprising; Law School Transparency shows that law school tuition has continued to increase year after year, even taking into account inflation.
+Given that law school takes an average of three years to complete, it’s no secret that the average law student has a hefty amount of student debt upon graduation.
+What’s more, Law School Transparency shows that law school tuition has continued to increase year after year, even taking into account inflation.

-You don’t have to attend private school to earn a law degree, and there are plenty of schools that charge students considerably less.
-However, you can expect to shell out a pretty penny if you decide to attend a top institution.
+Fortunately, you don’t have to attend private school to earn a law degree, and there are plenty of schools that charge students considerably less.
+However, just like with undergraduate institutions, you can expect to pay considerably more if you decide to earn your degree from a top law school.

-The chart below lists average tuition and fees for some of the top law schools in the country.
-Keep in mind that these totals exclude additional costs, such as books and supplies, housing, meals and health insurance.
+The chart below lists tuition costs for some of the top law schools in the country.
+Keep in mind that these totals exclude additional costs, such as fees, books and supplies, housing, meals and health insurance.

 |Stanford Law School||$64,350|

 |University of Notre Dame||$65,436|